Darwinism in Distress

 - The origin of life is not something that can be studied by scientific means.
-Although a scientist may study issues related to the origin of life, the origin itself cannot be studied in the lab because it was an event that occurred a long time ago.
+Although a scientist may study issues related to the origin of life, the origin itself cannot be studied in the lab because it was an historical event.
 Unlike experiments, events are not repeatable, and by their very nature cannot be studied experimentally.
 Therefore, the origin falls within the realm of history rather than science, and this is true regardless of which theory a scientist believes in.

 - Bias and comfort with any theory should be unacceptable in science because scientists should be dealing with truth, rather than trying to prove what is politically correct, what they or their bosses want, or what they are paid to prove.
-Unfortunately, that is the ugly reality of the way that science typically works.
-Like everyone else, scientists seek evidence that will further establish and protect their own biases, rather than seeking what is true and adjusting their biases as necessary (the punctuated equilibrium theory mentioned above is a good example of this facet of human nature).
-Usually scientists are more interested in their careers and in doing what their organizations dictate, rather than in trying to establish what is actually true (you get fired and have to find another job if you don’t do what the boss says, or what your sponsors are paying you to work on).
-Furthermore, scientists need to earn a living like everyone else, and therefore most are not engaged in basic research for which there is little financial reward.
-If a scientist could somehow demonstrate that Darwinism was true, it would make him or her instantly rich and famous.
+Unfortunately, that is the ugly reality of the way that science usually works.
+Like everyone else, scientists typically start with a bias and then seek evidence that will further establish and protect that bias, rather than seeking what is true and adjusting their biases as necessary (the punctuated equilibrium theory mentioned above, as well as Eugene Dubois’ Java Man debacle are good examples of this facet of human nature).
+This process is documented in books such as When Wish Replaces Thought by Stephen Goldberg.
+A related problem is that scientists are usually more interested in their careers and in doing what their organizations dictate, rather than in trying to establish what is actually true (you get fired and have to find another job if you don’t do what the boss says, or what your sponsors are paying you to work on).
+Scientists need to earn a living like everyone else, and therefore most are not engaged in basic research for which there is little financial reward.
+However, if a scientist could somehow demonstrate that Darwinism was true, it would make him or her instantly rich and famous.
 But there is much less of a paycheck for working on the intelligent design side of the fence, with few, if any, grants available.